You already have a cellphone, the latest one on the market. You can text message or call the people you need to get in touch with.

 With Skype, at least you won’t have to worry about using a certain device or OS.
 To accept incoming calls from non-Skype users, you’ll need to purchase a local number.
-But if you actually want to make a call from your computer, that’s a separate feature and additional expense determined by the country or region you plan to call.
+But if you actually want to make a call from your computer, that’s a separate feature and an additional expense determined by the country or region you plan to call.
 Plus, you’ll have to keep an eye on the minutes you use to avoid additional charges.

 Google Voice’s free option is another way you could make a call from a computer, but given the complaints about call quality and lack of customer support, it isn’t the most dependable option.

-And, if you plan to make work-related calls, Google Voice lacks many of the advanced features that 21st century businesses demand.
+And, if you plan to make work-related calls, Google Voice lacks many of the advanced features that 21st-century businesses demand.
 (By the way, if you’ve tried Google Voice but are in need of an upgrade, you can easily switch your number to an OpenPhone account.)